codeigniter4/CodeIgniter4/user_guide_src/source/cli/cli_library.rst

 Initializing the Class
 ======================

-You do not need to create an instance of the CLI library, since all of it's methods are static.
+You do not need to create an instance of the CLI library, since all of its methods are static.
 Instead, you simply need to ensure your controller can locate it via a ``use`` statement above your class::

 	<?php namespace App\Controllers;